HackBinghamton/shell-tutorial/README.md

 There's an inconceivable amount of command combinations you can use in the shell, so understanding the fundamentals of basic commands will help you understand command combinations, and even craft your own.
+If you'd like to see some interesting commands, check out [command line fu](http://commandlinefu.com).

 One of the quickest ways to learn about commands is to read the manual pages.
 You can quickly get to the manual page of a command by typing `man command`